 CEO Russ Reeder

-Updated 22, 23 January 2017: Former iCitizen CEO Joel Lee , who had served earlier as president and chief marketing officer, returned within the past week and the company is moving into the Center615 coworking space, with reduced staff.
+Updated 22, 23 January 2017: Joel Lee, who had served earlier as president and chief marketing officer of iCitizen, returned within the past week.
+The company is moving into the Center615 coworking space, with reduced staff.
 Former CEO Russ Reeder has left iCitizen, he confirmed, deferring comment on his plans.
 Earlier, iCitizen co-founder Duncan Dashiff moved from MedCare Investment Fund to Canaccord.
 Reeder and some others who have apparently left remain on the site.
 Our 6/29/16 story follows below.-Editor

 NASHVILLE CEO Russ Reeder says iCitizen Corporation is prepared to accept its first Series A money -- a $5MM-$10MM capital raise, following a recent vote of its board of directors.

 Reeder, who took the company's helm just over a year ago, told Venture Nashville yesterday the company, which began in 2012, is gaining ground.
 Prior to becoming CEO, Reeder had been involved with iCitizen at the board level and he has founder status.
 He was previously president of Media Temple, a GoDaddy company.